 Nowhere is the living history of Los Angeles more evident than in its famous - or infamous - hotels.
 Some have always been occupied and in vogue, such as the Chateau Marmont, while some have made a comeback after several years of being derelict, like the Cecil, which is now known as Stay On Main.

 Each building may be different, but they all have at least one thing in common: They're haunted.
 Staffers, visitors, and paranormal experts have all seen and heard things in these buildings that have no logical explanation.
 Given the City of Angels' opulent and dark past, it shouldn't be a shock that so many hotels have ghostly residents.
 The only question is if, in the case of their current restorations, they'll stay that way.
 Check out this rundown of the most haunted hotels in the Los Angeles area.
 If you're planning a future visit, consider yourself warned.
+If you're in some other state, there's still a haunted hotel out there for you.

 The Cecil, now known as Stay On Main, is so creepy that Ryan Murphy has admitted it was the inspiration for American Horror Story: Hotel.
 It opened in 1924, but when the stock market crashed five years later in 1929, the Cecil and its surrounding neighborhood fell into disarray.
 For the next 80 years, it was a transient hotel where many guests took their own lives.